 The nail bed is the part that is most commonly involved in fingertip injuries.
 Nail bed injuries typically present as nail bed laceration, loss of tissue and nail avulsion.
 These require prompt treatment to stop bleeding, prevent infection and nail deformity.

-Upon sustaining a fingertip injury, you should see a doctor immediately who will administer first aid, depending on the circumstances surrounding your injury.
+Upon sustaining a fractured fingertip injury, symptoms should appear fairly quickly and you should see a doctor immediately who will administer first aid, depending on the circumstances surrounding your injury.
 It is important to start antibiotics, give a tetanus injection and irrigate or wash out your wound promptly if there is breach of the nailbed or skin to reduce the risk of infection.

 The main goal of treatment is to have a pain-free fingertip with near normal skin and function, hence your hand surgeon will try as much as possible to preserve the length and appearance of your finger.